Volunteer with us!

 Community Support Program

-Throughout the year Atlanta Track Club Foundation provides opportunities for non-profit organizations to assist at it's events in various ways, such as, event set-up/breakdown, course monitoring, or preparation for races.
+Throughout the year Atlanta Track Club Foundation provides opportunities for non-profit organizations and K - higher education groups to assist at it's events in various ways, such as, event set-up/breakdown, course monitoring, or preparation for races.
 For this assistance, the Foundation will provide financial support to help with that organization's mission.

 To qualify, your organization must have the non-profit status 501(c)(3).